How Private Real Estate Serves as a Hedge Against Inflation

 - Shifting operating and capital improvement costs to tenants: Sponsors may be able to shift some of the costs of improving and operating a property to tenants.
 In particular, materials, services, and utilities are likely to move alongside inflation.
 While this shift may require lowering gross rents to stay competitive in leasing, it can make a large impact on net operating income (NOI) over longer leases.
 Note: this applies to non-residential CRE asset classes: industrial, retail, and office.

-The bottom line: real estate can reliably provide a hedge against inflation, but only if managed well.
+The bottom line: we believe real estate can reliably serve as an inflation hedge, but only if managed well.
 As a passive real estate investor, you may want to ask if the sponsor has a plan for growing NOI at pace with inflation so that returns are not watered down over time.

 Real Estate Holds Intrinsic Value

 Real estate holds intrinsic value because it is scarce.
 Particularly in dense, urban neighborhoods, there may be a limited supply of properties, and a lack of available land to build new structures on.
 This is good news for current property owners, as demand for real estate does not generally decrease, even when inflation rises.
-In fact, the value of an existing property might increase, given the rising cost of materials and labor to build a comparable structure.
+In fact, property values might increase, given the rising cost of materials and labor to build a comparable structure.

 The Historical Effect of Inflation

 Historical data shows that real estate has been somewhat effective as a hedge against inflation.
 In the chart below, we can see that multifamily is fairly resilient, and has provided at least a partial hedge against inflation.
 This was true even in the 1970s and 1980s, when inflation was at a record high due to low job growth and high unemployment.
-That said, some asset classes may still fare better than others.
+That said, some asset classes and investment strategies may still fare better than others (one reason we prize diversification at EquityMultiple).
 In times of high inflation, longer-term projects that rely heavily on cash flow to deliver returns are at a disadvantage.

 What does this mean for you as a passive investor?
-Overall, you can expect that the private real estate in your portfolio will fare better amid inflationary challenges.
-It may be an opportune time to rebalance your portfolio toward private real estate, if you are allocating less than 15%.
+Overall, we believe you can expect that the private real estate in your portfolio will fare better amid inflationary challenges.
+It may be an opportune time to consider rebalancing your portfolio toward private real estate, if you are allocating less than 15%.

 With respect to individual real estate projects, it’s worth examining whether a sponsor has a plan to mitigate the effect of inflation on NOI, particularly in the case of a long hold with substantial rental cash flow.
-As the historical data suggests, you may want to give preference to investments that do not rely too heavily on interim rental cash flow to deliver strong returns, as values (and hence exit sale pricing) are likely to better keep pace with overall prices in the economy.
+You may want to give preference to investments that do not rely too heavily on interim rental income to deliver strong returns, as values (and hence exit sale pricing) are likely to better keep pace with overall prices in the economy.

 Was this content useful?